FREQUENTLY ASKED QUESTIONS

 Graduates may bring one guest to the reception.

 Yes.
-In March, you will receive a separate invitation to RSVP online for the New Graduate Reception.
+In late March, you will receive a separate invitation to RSVP online for the New Graduate Reception.
 Don't forget to indicate whether you will bring a guest.

 No. You will receive a congratulatory letter from UMUC President Javier Miyares inside of your diploma cover when you cross the stage.